GTOhhhhh/Perfect_Pitch_Training_App/README.md

 e.g. python AP.py X D

-first argument can be X (prompt user to enter the pitch they wish to train) or A (all 12 pitches in random order) second argument is optional to display the pitch that just played
+first argument can be X (prompt user to enter the pitch they wish to train) or A (all 12 pitches in random order) second argument is optional to display the pitch that just played along with the target note message. i.e. 'that was not the target note (A)'

 ## License